harness/developer-hub/release-notes/software-supply-chain-assurance.md

 #### New features and enhancements

-- The "Repositories" tab previously located in the [Artifact View](/docs/software-supply-chain-assurance/artifact-view) has been relocated and expanded into a separate section titled "[Code Repositories](/docs/software-supply-chain-assurance/code-repositories-view)".
-All repository data will now be accessible from the "[Code Repositories](/docs/software-supply-chain-assurance/code-repositories-view)" section, providing a more streamlined interface for managing repository information.
+- The "Repositories" tab previously located in the [Artifact View](/docs/software-supply-chain-assurance/artifact-view) has been relocated and expanded into a separate section titled "[Code Repositories](https://developer.harness.io/docs/software-supply-chain-assurance/code-repositories-view)".
+All repository data will now be accessible from the [Code Repositories](https://developer.harness.io/docs/software-supply-chain-assurance/code-repositories-view) section, providing a more streamlined interface for managing repository  information.

 ## September 2023